makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP63.md

 A vote to ratify this MIP means MKR holders agree to:

-- Fund new budget figures through to the end of Q4 2022.
+- Fund us through to the end of Q4 2022.
 - Approve the new budget figures below.
 - Approve associated stream and one-time payment implementations.
 - Top-up our team's Continuous Operation multi-sig.